aleen42/PersonalWiki/Programming/HTML/forms/forms.md

 ## Forms [Back](./../HTML.md)

 - **Forms** has referred to a printed document that contains spaces for you to fill in information.
+- Information from a form is sent in name/value pairs.
 - Types:
 	- Adding Text:
 		- <a href="#text_input">Text input(single-line)</a>